101st Anniversary of St. Jacinta de Jesus Marto’s Death

-Today is the centenary — the 100th anniversary! — of the death of Jacinta Marto, the youngest of the three shepherd-children to whom Our Lady of Fatima appeared in 1917.
+Today is the 101st anniversary of the death of Jacinta Marto, the youngest of the three shepherd-children to whom Our Lady of Fatima appeared in 1917.

 As Our Lady had promised, Jacinta and her brother Francisco were taken to Heaven very soon after the time of those apparitions.
 Weakened by their heroic penances, they were among the victims of the influenza pandemic which followed the First World War.